panagiotisbellias/aeroplanner-rest-api/README.md

 - You have installed **Maven (mvn)**
 - You have a **Postgres server** running

-## Running Aeroplanner REST API Locally
+## 🚀Running Aeroplanner REST API Locally

 Follow these steps to get the application running on your machine:

 1. **Clone the application**